Ahrefs vs Semrush — Which Should You Use?

 This approach allows you to build up new backlinks to your content — and the more backlinks that point to your website, the better your content may perform in search.

-In order to make this tactic work, you need to be able to identify broken links, and both Ahrefs and Semrush provide features to let you do this.
+In order to make this tactic work though, you need to be able to identify broken links, and both Ahrefs and Semrush provide features to let you do this.

 Ahrefs makes it extremely easy to find broken links.
 You simply enter a domain name into its ‘Site Explorer’ section and click the Broken backlinks option.
 This then gives you a list of all that domain’s broken inbound links (and the sites where these links feature).